jfardello/tdns/README.md

 **A DNS over TLS forwarder with caching, black hole, and runtime reconfiguration features.**

-TDNS focuses on privacy, it is a DNS over TLS proxy, that can act as a DNS sinkhole to improve privacy network-wide and prevents data gathering by carriers and trackers.

-It can also broke DNS requests to stub servers for local internal networks in changing scenarios, like public Wi-Fi, VPN or 5G services.
+TDNS focuses on privacy by acting as a DNS over TLS proxy and DNS sinkhole, preventing data gathering by carriers and trackers. **It can also route DNS requests to stub servers for local internal networks** in changing environments like public Wi-Fi, VPNs, or 5G services.

 ## Features

 * Supports TLS and clear DNS upstreams.
 * Static host file responses.
 * Routes DNS calls to specific domains via stub servers for internal services.
-* Zen mode (disable social sites for a period of time).
+* Zen mode (disables social sites for a period of time).
 * Caching.
-* Black-hole service, responds with A records to 0.0.0.0 to black listed services, also supports white listing.
+* Black-hole service (responds with A records to 0.0.0.0 for blacklisted services and supports whitelisting).
-* Cli tool.
+* CLI tool.
-* ReST management API.
+* REST management API.

 ```mermaid
 flowchart TD